• Skip to primary navigation

 Instructions

 2. In a medium bowl, whisk together the oil and maple syrup.
 Add the eggs and whisk.
 Then add mashed bananas, milk, and vanilla.
-Whisk.
+Whisk until well combined.

-3. In a large bowl, mix together gluten-free flour, baking soda, salt, and cinnamon.
-Stir the wet mixture into the dry mixture until mixed.
-Then, fold in walnuts
+3. In a large bowl, mix together the gluten-free flour, baking soda, salt, and cinnamon.
+Add the wet ingredients into the dry mixture and stir until mixed.
+Gently fold in the chopped walnuts.

-4. Pour batter into greased bread pan.
+4. Pour batter into the greased loaf pan.
 Bake 55-60 minutes or until done.
+Allow the bread to cool before slicing and serving.

 Notes